TheMrityunjayPathak/CovidPandemicAnalysis/README.md

 ## Problem Statement

-To create an interactive COVID-19 Dashboard that provides meaningful insight about the pandemic's impact.
+To create an interactive COVID-19 dashboard that provides meaningful insight about the pandemic's impact.

 ## Sections in the Report